 TYRIAN should be given priority at harvest to preserve the colour intensity and to protect falling number.

 TYRIAN is slow to develop compared with Amethyst.
 When planted between May and July TYRIAN will head out approximately one week later than Amethyst.
-If planted later than this the difference will rapidly widen until the vernalisation requirement is not met at all in TYRIAN and it does not head out until it is too late (after mid December).
+If planted later than this the difference will rapidly widen until the vernalisation requirement is not met at all in TYRIAN and it will not head out until it is too late (after mid-December).

 Typical heading dates for TYRIAN in Canterbury

-TYRIAN is an intermediate to late cultivar at harvest
+TYRIAN is an intermediate to late maturing cultivar at harvest.

-TYRIAN has a good general disease resistance profile, but is moderately susceptible to Septoria.
-Considering this disease profile fungicide programmes should be tailored to target Septoria early, especially at T1 and T2 timings.
+TYRIAN has a good general disease resistance profile but is moderately susceptible to Septoria leaf blotch.
+Considering this disease profile fungicide programmes should be tailored to target Septoria leaf blotch early, especially at T0 and T1 timings.
 Please contact your local PGW Representative for site specific recommendations.

 |Septoria leaf blotch||5|